Trap Shooting

 A proper trap version of the over-under, which is super customizable can be insanely expensive.
 But a pro trap shooter isn’t reading this post, nor has any of my buddies ever shown up with an over-under!

 You may only have one shotgun.
 If so, that’s fine.
 Just get out there and start working on your trap shooting technique!
 And if you hunt, take whichever shotgun you intend to hunt with and practice with that!
 Get used to how the gun swings, develop some muscle memory, learn how to cycle quickly (if it’s a pump) and so on.
 Also, get into the habit of immediately reloading after shooting!
-Your buddy throwing will always wait for you before throwing again.
+Your fellow shooters / buddy throwing will always wait for you before throwing again.
 Developing speed is a good practice for hunting.

 Further Reading: Remington 870 Custom: The Best Shotgun You’ll Ever Find!